zidootech/ZidooDigitalSignage_v3/README.md

 Please find more detail in readme.docx

-And note that it can work only on Zidoo Z9S/Z10/X20/X20 PRO device.
+And note that it can work only on Zidoo Z9X/Z10 Pro/Z1000 Pro device.

 The demo code is setup by Eclipse, and prebuilt apks are included.
 Try and Enjoy it!